Scenario Planning

 - Hyperscaler capex guidance flattens or declines for the first time since 2022

-- Multiple AI-native startups fail or get acqui-hired in a single quarter (Inflection, Character.AI pattern)
+- ≥3 AI-native startups that each raised >$100M fail or get acqui-hired within one quarter (the Inflection / Character.AI pattern)

 Implications by role